krd81/T1A2_Portfolio/README.md

 Potential future employers and recruiters - it has been designed to be user-friendly and easy to navigate so no technical knowledge is required to fully benefit from its features.

 ## Tech Stack
-- HTML5
+- HTML5 - website
-- CSS
+- CSS - website
-- Google fonts
+- Google fonts - website
 - [Vercel](https://vercel.com) - deployment
 - Microsoft Word - resume
-- - slide deck
+- Google Slides - slide deck/site map
+- Project Wireframes by Balsamiq - wireframes